kpister/gradescope_clojure/README.md

 We can then invoke that function from Java as we would like, which leads into how we test.

 Looking at [src/main/java/interop/tests/InteropTest.java](src/main/java/interop/tests/InteropTest.java) you can see the very simple unit test I wrote.
 This structure is very similar to the Python autograder.

+### Other files

+The folder [jh61b](src/main/java/jh61b) contains all the unit testing backend that instructors don't have to deal with.

+[compile.sh](compile.sh) is how we compile all the java files.
+Importantly we include `src/main/resources/` as part of the classpath, this is how we find the clojure files submitted by the students.

+[run.sh](run.sh) same as `compile.sh`

+[setup.sh](setup.sh) all we need is java 8, everything else (including clojure) is just a jar file included in the repo.